 Remembering Hiroshima and Nagasaki

-Quakers in Britain work with other organisations, policymakers and civil society to rid the world of nuclear weapons.
-In 1955, Meeting for Sufferings said, "We believe that no one has the right to use [nuclear] weapons in [their] defence or to ask another person to use them on [their] behalf.
-To rely on the possession of nuclear weapons as a deterrent is faithless; to use them is a sin."
-(Quaker faith & practice 24.41)
+Quakers have supported and taken part in the nuclear disarmament movement since these weapons were first deployed.
+In 1955, Quakers' decision-making body, Meeting for Sufferings stated, "We believe that no one has the right to use [nuclear] weapons in their defence or to ask another person to use them on their behalf.
+To rely on the possession of nuclear weapons as a deterrent is faithless; to use them is a sin" (Quaker faith & practice 24.41).